UCR-Robotics/ee144/docs/lab5.rst

     scp /path/to/file/name.py username@NUC_IP:/path/to/destination

-- To copy files from robot to your VM, run from the terminal on NUC (you need to figure out the username and IP address of your VM first)
+- To copy files from robot to your VM, just switch the above two arguments

   .. code:: bash

-    scp /path/to/file/name.py VM_username@VM_IP:/path/to/destination
+    scp username@NUC_IP:/path/to/file/name.py /path/to/destination

 - Another option is using FileZilla.
 For Windows and MacOS laptops, you can `download FileZilla here <https://filezilla-project.org/download.php?show_all=1>`_.